wesrchow/file-renamer/README.md

 This is a Python script that converts other files in the working directory from snake case (example_file.txt) to regular naming (Example File.txt).
 You should be able to copy the script into any folder and run it to rename all the files there.
 <br/>

 The script that runs this and other folders in the directory are not renamed (folder renaming may be added later).
+Words that are in all caps (EXAMPLE.txt) will be replaced with regular naming (Example.txt) (This may be changed in the future to support acronyms).